 In our experience, we’ve found enterprise users aren’t receptive to (A)GPL.
 There are too many grey areas interpreting a derivative work and they aren’t willing to risk polluting their closed source code with an AGPL license.

-We opted for the completely permissive Apache 2 Open Source license on our Community Edition.
-Free for any purpose!
+With OrientDB Community, we opted for the completely permissive Apache 2 Open Source license.
+Free for any purpose, even commercial!
 We also didn’t disable the features allowing horizontal scale and fault tolerance.
 Cluster, shard and replicate to your heart’s content.
-Let your free use project expand globally without the fear of license restrictions.
+Let your project expand globally without the fear of license restrictions.
 Oh, almost forgot, you can embed our database as well.
 Try that with (A)GPL!